 You will be offered a pair of stethoscope style headphones, through which a live audio descriptive guide will be given, in order not to disturb or interrupt the experience for other visitors.
 Your audio describer, Jonathan Nash, will be on-hand from arrival to answer any questions or concerns.

 Will there be a touch tour?

-As part of the experience on dedicated Audio Described sessions (Thu 10 December and Sun 13 December), there is a three dimensional representation of one of Van Gogh’s famous paintings, which you are invited to enter and explore.
+As part of the experience on dedicated Audio Described sessions, there is a three dimensional representation of one of Van Gogh’s famous paintings, which you are invited to enter and explore.
 We will meet you at the Accessible & Step Free Entrance on Hurst Street and guide you down to the Touch Tour location, before entering the Sensory4 immersive experience.

 Is there somewhere for my assistance dog to rest?

 Unfortunately due to reduced space available in the theatre, and adhering to Covid-safe measures, we are not able to provide a space outside the Sensory4 immersive experience for dogs to rest.
 We are still able to provide bowls of water.
 Please be aware the soundtrack in the main Sensory4 gallery can be quite loud.

 The current government guidelines still apply, and so masks should be worn, unless you have a specific exemption.
 Specific COVID-19 safe guidance is available in the Audio Guide above.